-	Parents still have control of a child's iPhone using the parental OurPact app, but the child is no longer able to view anything related to the restrictions the parent imposes, including remaining usage-allowance time.
+Parents still had control of a child's iPhone using the parental OurPact app, but the child was no longer able to view anything related to the restrictions the parent imposed, including remaining usage-allowance time.

-Existing or previous OurPact users can still install the OurPact Jr. app via their OurPact parent app, but new subscribers will be unable to do so.
-At the time of publication, there was no timeline for a return of these features to OurPact on iOS.
+Existing or previous OurPact users could still install the OurPact Jr. app via their OurPact parent apps, but new subscribers are unable to do so.

 It's a fairly minor complaint about OurPact, but the other method of setting up the account and rules first, and then installing the apps on the child's device as the final step, simply feels like a better interaction.

-OurPact is also unique in that the process for setting up the child's iOS device, for those interested in the Premium tier, is considerably more involved than it is for setting up a child's Android device.
+OurPact was also unique in that the process for setting up the child's iOS device, for those interested in the Premium tier, was considerably more involved than it is for setting up a child's Android device.

 In Android, you just download the app from Google Play and agree to its requests for permissions.
-On the child's device, you install OurPact Jr. (which is no longer available for iOS), and you put OurPact on the parent device.
+On the child's device, you install OurPact Jr. and you put OurPact on the parent device.
 Parents and children can use different platforms.

-But on iOS, the OurPact Premium tier requires you to download a separate installer utility to a Mac or Windows computer.
-You then plug the child's iOS device into your computer, turn off "Find My iPhone," back up the device and finally restore the device.
+But on iOS, the OurPact Premium tier required you to download a separate installer utility to a Mac or Windows computer.
+You then plugged the child's iOS device into your computer, turned off "Find My iPhone," backed up the device and finally restored the device.

 At that point you are finally done and can create the profile for your child, a quick and easy process that identifies the child's name, date of birth and, optionally, gender.